Many or all companies we feature compensate us. Compensation and editorial

 For example, if you want to consolidate high-interest debt, you may consider a balance transfer credit card with a 0% APR promotion instead.
 A 0% APR credit card could also be a better alternative for a major purchase.

-But if getting another credit card could make you complacent with your monthly payments, a personal loan could ultimately save you money.
-Take your time to compare other alternatives to determine which one can provide you with the most interest savings.
+But if getting another credit card could make you complacent with your monthly payments, a personal loan could save you money.
+Take your time to compare alternatives to determine which one can provide you with the most interest savings.

 What is the total cost of the loan?

 As you compare rate quotes, use a personal loan calculator to understand how much a loan would cost you, not just in terms of the monthly payments but also in total interest charges.
-This is particularly important if you have fair or poor credit and may end up with a high interest rate.
+This is essential if you have fair or poor credit and may end up with a high interest rate.

 If you plan to take out a personal loan for something you don’t need, such as a vacation or another large discretionary purchase, understanding the total cost may help you take a step back and consider waiting to purchase until you’ve built up the savings to pay for it.